siemens/ros-sharp/README.md

 If you want to make changes to the RosBridgeClient, like adding new messages, for instance, simply edit the code in the RosBridgeClient project (following the instructions from the main ROS# wiki), build the solution, and copy over the new RosBridgeClient.dll and RosBridgeClientUWP.dll.

+### Compatibile With Mixed Reality Toolkit ###
+This branch is compatible with Microsoft's Mixed Reality Toolkit.
+See the Preparing Unity Project Section.

 ## Recent Changes ##